bclover/real-world-functional-programming-book/gitbook/part4/closures_and_immutability.md

     request.head(url)
 ```

-However, it's a bit of a pain to supply `request` everytime:
+However, it's a bit of a pain to supply `request` every time:

 ```javascript
 ping(request, 'http://google.com').then(log) // It worked.